 Vaccination Programs Policy

-Starting in October all employees have access to the occupational health portal known as Enterprise Health.
+Starting on October 06, 2025, all employees have access to the occupational health portal known as Enterprise Health.
 Employees can log into the portal via standard campus multifactor authentication (MFA).
 This secure system is isolated to only information provided by the employee and does not connect to other health records an employee may have at other healthcare locations.

 Vaccine Attestation and Declination Guide